Probing hidden-charm decay properties of $P_c$ states in a molecular scenario: The decay of the state

 \section{The decay of the $P_b$ state}

 In this section, we assume that the pentaquark states in the bottom sector exist as the pure molecules $B^{(*)}\Sigma^{(*)}_b$.~We extend the method in scenario I to calculate the partial decay widths from the $P_b$ states into the $\Upsilon(1S) p$ and $\eta_bp$ channels.
-The decay widths and the decay ratios between the two channels versus the mass spectra of the $P_b$ states are shown in Fig. \ref{fig:massdenpendenceB} and Fig. \ref{fig:ratioB}, respectively.
+The decay widths and the decay ratios between the two channels versus the mass spectra of the $P_b$ states are shown in Figs. \ref{fig:massdenpendenceB} and \ref{fig:ratioB}, respectively.
+The results in Figs.~\ref{fig:massdenpendenceB} and \ref{fig:ratioB} show that the partial decay width is sensitive to the initial masses of the pentaquark states, which has not been observed in the experiments.
+So far, we cannot give more discussion about their decay widths.
+However, decay ratios are relatively stable and not sensitive to the initial masses of the pentaquark states.

+In scenario II, we also investigate the $\Sigma^{(*)}_b B^{(*)}$ system using the one-boson-exchange model.
+However, the existence and the inner structures of the $P_b$ states are very sensitive to the cutoff parameter $\Lambda$, which may induce quite different decay patterns.
+Thus, we do not perform the numerical calculation and cannot explore the influences of the coupled channel effect without experimental data.

+Nevertheless, we hope our results in scenario I may serve as a hint for the search of the $P_b$ states in the future experiments. \\

 \end{appendix}